 It can also help manage the symptoms they cause.

 Will it Work for You?

 Before you begin Lutathera treatment, you’ll meet with a nuclear medicine doctor.
 We’ll take several scans taken of your body.
 These scans, along with your medical history and blood tests, will help your doctors decide if Lutathera works for you.

 Lutathera slows down or stops neuroendocrine tumor growth.
-Lale Kostakoglu Shields, MD, MPH, explains the Lutathera treatment process.
+Our team of providers explain the treatment process.
 View Lutathera transcript.

 Planning for Your Neuroendocrine Tumor Treatment

 - Every 8 weeks, 4 times: You’ll get the drug through infusion or IV.
 Treatment takes all day.